rvm/rvm-site/content/rvm/offline.md

 3. Download yaml (required by rvm)
    * Download from rvm.io with curl: `curl -L https://rvm.io/src/yaml-0.1.4.tar.gz -o https://rvm.io/src/yaml-0.1.4.tar.gz`
 4. Save these packages for offline use by storing them in the rvm archive folder `$rvm_path/archives/` by default
-   * An alternate archive folder can be specified `--archives /path/to/tarballs/`
+   * An alternate archive folder can be specified in the .rvmrc file
+   * sample usage: `echo rvm_archives_path=/path/to/tarballs/  ~/.rvmrc`

 ## Installing Ruby